JiaYaobo/stamox/docs/index.md

 # Why Another Wheel?

-What stamox does is really simple, just make it possible, it aims to provide a statistic interface for `JAX`.
+What stamox does is really simple, it aims to provide a statistic interface for `JAX`.
 But nowadays, we have so many statistic packages around the world varying from languages, for python, `statsmodels` just works great, for `R`, `tidyverse` derived packages are so delicate and easy to use.
 So **why build another wheel**?

 Three reasons I think: